Mighty Switch Force!

 Mighty Switch Force! is a puzzle-platform game developed by WayForward Technologies for Nintendo 3DS.
 It is the third game in WayForward's Mighty series, following Mighty Flip Champs! and Mighty Milky Way.
 The game was released on the Nintendo eShop on December 22, 2011.
-An update to the game, including five new levels, was released on May 24, 2012.
+An update to the game, including five new levels, was released in May 2012.
 A high-definition version, Mighty Switch Force!
 Hyper Drive Edition, was released for the Wii U in 2012, featuring re-drawn graphics and other new features.
 A Steam version of the game was also released in June 2015.
 A sequel, Mighty Switch Force!
 2, was released in June 2013.

 Plot

 A group of convicts called the "Hooligan Sisters" escape custody on Planet Land.
 As they escape, one of them breaks open a canister, which causes Planet Land to become infested with monsters.
-The "Galactic Penal Squad" contact "cybernetic peace officer" Patricia Wagon (voiced by Stephanie Komure), authorizing the use of her Siren Helmet and Pellet Shooter, in order to capture the criminals.
+The "Galactic Penal Squad" contacts "cybernetic peace officer" Patricia Wagon (voiced by Stephanie Komure), authorizing the use of her Siren Helmet and Pellet Shooter, in order to capture the criminals.
 Helping her along the way are General Gendarmor, a mechanical armor that can extract her from battles, Ugly Twitching Dog (U.T.D), who can create reload points, and HQ, who are monitoring her actions.

 Gameplay

 The player controls a cyborg police officer named Patricia Wagon, who has to round up a group of escaped female convicts.
-The goal of each level is to find all the escaped convicts and return to the exit point as quickly as possible, with each level possessing a Par Time that dedicated speed runners can try and beat.
-Along with the ability to jump and shoot, Patricia has the ability to push in and out blocks dotted around the stage with her "Siren Helmet", using them as platforms or a means to destroy certain enemies.
+The goal of each level is to find all the escaped convicts and return to the exit point as quickly as possible, with each level possessing a Par Time that dedicated speed runners can try to beat.
+Along with the ability to jump and shoot, Patricia is able to push in and out blocks dotted around the stage with her "Siren Helmet", using them as platforms or a means to destroy certain enemies.
 There are also various other types of blocks such as launcher blocks that send Patricia or an enemy in a certain direction and colored blocks that allow the player to change which plane they switch on.
-During each level, the player has three hearts (called her "Heart Drive", in universe), with the player losing one heart if Patricia is hurt by an enemy, comes into contact with spikes or is pushed into the screen by a block change (Checkpoints created allow Patricia to respawn at that point in the case of the latter two).
+During each level, the player has three hearts called "Heart Drives", with the player losing one heart if Patricia is hurt by an enemy, comes into contact with spikes or is pushed into the screen by a block change (checkpoints created allow Patricia to respawn at that point in the case of the latter two).
 If Patricia loses all three hearts, she will have to start the level over.
 Throughout the level she can collect floppy disks which restore hearts, either by finding them, or from shooting enemies.